hemashushu/xiaoxuan-core-assembly/docs/assembly_module.md

 There is no hierarchical relationship between multiple modules, at the assembly level, they are flat.

-_Applications_ are similar to _Shared Libraries_, but applications have an additional function called `entry` that provides the entry point for the application.
+_Applications_ are similar to _Shared Libraries_, but applications have an additional function called `main` that provides the user start function for the application.

+> The compiler also generates three functions for application: __entry, __init, and __fini.

 ## The `module` Node